Saiuz/Alexa-Reservations/Bug-Tracking.md

 3. **FIXED BUG** Plan price not working correctly in VM (always showing single price).
 4. **FIXED ISSUE** On reservation form, when working with group reservations if we change the number of occupants on the reservation we don't want the list of available rooms to be updated.
-5. **FIZED BUG** The reservation list directive does not update when the reservation checked in status changes - need to add a watch to the directive - added an event watch
+5. **FIXED BUG** The reservation list directive does not update when the reservation checked in status changes - need to add a watch to the directive - added an event watch
 6. **FIXED ISSUE** The reservation list needs to have the ability to, on click, not just display the reservation but also differentiate which person the reservation is for in a group, business reservation.